DataDog/documentation/content/en/synthetics/private_locations.md

 {{< /tabs >}}

+**Note**: Make sure to specify the [configuration parameters][4] you need in your configuration file or at the command level before launching your worker.

 ### Run tests from your worker

 If your private location reports correctly to Datadog you should see the corresponding health status displayed if the private location polled your endpoint less than 5 seconds before loading the settings or create test pages:

-In your private locations list, in the Settings section:
+In your private locations list, in the **Settings** section:

 {{< img src="synthetics/private_locations/private_location_pill.png" alt="private locations pills"  style="width:90%;">}}

-In the form when creating a test, below the Private locations section:
+In the form when creating a test, below the **Private locations** section:

 {{< img src="synthetics/private_locations/private_locations_in_list.png" alt="private locations in list"  style="width:90%;">}}

-You should now be able to use your new private location as any other Datadog managed locations for your [Synthetics API tests][1].
+You should now be able to use your new private location as any other Datadog managed locations to run [Synthetics tests][1].

 ## Scale your private location

 To scale a private location:

 -   Change the `concurrency` parameter value to allow more parallel tests from one worker.
--   Add or remove workers on your host.
-It is possible to add several workers for one private location with one single configuration file.
-Each worker would then request `N` tests to run depending on its number of free slots and when worker 1 is processing tests, worker 2 requests the following tests, etc.
+-   Add or remove workers associated to your private location.
+It is possible to run several containers for one private location with one single configuration file.
+Each worker would then request `N` tests to run depending on its number of free slots: when worker 1 is processing tests, worker 2 requests the following tests, etc.

 ## Security

 The private location workers only pull data from Datadog servers.
 Datadog does not push data to the workers.
-The secret access key, used to authenticate your private location worker to the Datadog servers, uses an in-house protocol based on [AWS Signature Version 4 protocol][4].
+The secret access key, used to authenticate your private location worker to the Datadog servers, uses an in-house protocol based on [AWS Signature Version 4 protocol][5].

 The test configurations are encrypted asymmetrically.
 The private key is used to decrypt the test configurations pulled by the workers from Datadog servers.
 The public key is used to encrypt the test results that are sent from the workers to Datadog's servers.